-Projects that help the public better understand and contextualize community issues or current events, relate the past to the present, are Connecticut focused, and/or incorporate Connecticut Book Award winning or finalist books or authors are especially encouraged.
+Projects that help the public better understand and contextualize community issues or current events, relate the past to the present, and/or are Connecticut focused are especially encouraged.

 If your project involves or interprets Indigenous history or cultures, please also note CT Humanities' Indigenous Values Statement.